snehalkanpariya/ml-learning/README.md

 ---

 ## 📌 Goals
-Learn the principles of machine learning; practice Python for ML; create algorithms from scratch; and work with real-world datasets.
+Learn the principles of machine learning;
+practice Python for ML; create algorithms from scratch; and work with real-world datasets.
 Establish a solid basis for cutting-edge ML and AI

 ---

-## 🛠️ Technologies Employed: Python 🐍; NumPy; Pandas; Matplotlib/Seaborn; Scikit-learn; Jupyter Notebook
+## 🛠️ Technologies Employed:
+Python 🐍;
+NumPy;
+Pandas;
+Matplotlib/Seaborn;
+Scikit-learn;
+Jupyter Notebook

 ---

-## 📂 Repository Framework